 In September, 2015, CARB announced its intent to ban landfill disposal of food waste and other organics by 2025 in hopes of further reducing methane emissions from landfills.
-Diverting more organics from disposal would be consistent with the City's Zero Waste Strategic Plan goals.
-However, creating the composting and anaerobic digester infrastructure needed to process the additional food waste would require overcoming significant statewide funding, siting and land use and environmental permitting challenges.
-It is in the City's interest to continue to monitor progress and implementation of all of these efforts as they relate to its utility functions of wastewater, water, and solid waste management and to the City's greenhouse gas reduction goals and approaches.
+SB 1383 (Lara), signed into law by Governor Brown on September.19, 2016, reinforced CARB's focus on diverting organics from landfill.
+The bill establishes 2014 disposal as a baseline, then sets a state target of reducing disposal 50% by 2020 and 75% by 2015.
+Staff anticipates that the State may recast the targets into mandates on cities and counties.
+Diverting more organics from disposal is consistent with the City's Zero Waste Strategic Plan goals.
+However, creating the composting and anaerobic digester infrastructure needed to process the additional food waste will require overcoming significant statewide funding, siting and land use and environmental permitting challenges. .
+A key issue is the need for a realistic, market-driven definition of "organics."
+For example, as the City implements its commercial and residential organics diversion services, staff is seeing that the end users of the collected materials have little ability to make useful products or to recover energy from many single-use food and beverage packaging materials that are labeled by manufacturers as "compostable."
+This can set up conflict between well-meaning generators of fiber-based single-use foodware (e.g. large corporate cafeterias) and the end users of the collected "organics"-with the City playing referee in the middle.

+It is in the City's interest to continue to monitor the progress and implementation of all of these efforts as they relate to its utility functions of wastewater, water, and solid waste management and to the City's greenhouse gas reduction goals and approaches.

-Sunnyvale Salt Ponds
+South Salt Ponds

 The salt pond conversion project, to restore the salt ponds to their natural ecosystem and provide flood protection, is ongoing.
 A large amount of fresh water enters the San Francisco Bay from wastewater treatment plants in South Bay cities, including Sunnyvale.
-These inputs of freshwater will be included in the hydrodynamic modeling work conducted to evaluate the impact of alternatives on such things as salinity, water quality, and water levels.
-The Project Management Team (Team) is comprised of the California State Coastal Conservancy, the California Department of Fish and Game, the U.S. Fish and Wildlife Service, Santa Clara Valley Water District, Alameda County Flood Control and Water Conservation District, and the U.S. Army Corps of Engineers, as well as the Lead Scientist and Collaborative Process Coordinator.
-The Team will work with local treatment plants to gather data needed for the modeling effort, and to determine if there are opportunities for further collaboration.
-The project needs to be watched carefully, due to its proximity and possible impact on the City's Water Pollution Control Plant.
+These inputs of freshwater are included in the hydrodynamic modeling work conducted to evaluate the impact of alternatives on such things as salinity, water quality, and water levels.
+The Project Management Team (Team) is comprised of the California State Coastal Conservancy, the California Department of Fish and Game, the U.S. Fish and Wildlife Service, Santa Clara Valley Water District, Alameda County Flood Control and Water Conservation District, and the U.S. Army Corps of Engineers.
+The project needs to be tracked, due to its proximity and possible impact on the City's Water Pollution Control Plant.